 While this book was very unique and, in some parts, a little strange, I could still relate to Selin’s experiences as a first-time student.
 Going to University, you meet a whole range of people who you previously wouldn’t have had contact with, and you certainly encounter many a deep, philosophical (often alcohol-induced) late-night debate.

 When Selin stays up until 5 in the morning discussing the intricacies of language, it kind of reminded me of my first year of University, when me and my friends would debate random political or philosophical topics.
-One of my friends is even Turkish!

 Another of these friends informed me that ‘The Idiot’ is actually the name of a book by Dostoevsky- it seems Batuman named both her fiction books after books by this famous Russian author.
 Clever stuff.
 I’m sure many other bits of this book also went over my head.

 Overall, I really enjoyed reading this book.
 It was just the kind of easy-to-read novel I needed after my first term of second year- as well as being intellectually stimulating, unique and fascinating.
+This book has certainly got me interested in the subject of etymology, and I’m going to check out more books about this topic.

 Selin really made this book, and I related to the exciting, but overwhelming, experiences she faced when starting at University.